Kjayndom/JavaScript-Projects/README.md

-These are a collection of some of the projects that I've done so far from the very simple to a little complex.
+These are a collection of some of the projects that I've done that I was able to retrieve.
+I lost some of them.